LowDiff: Efficient Diffusion Sampling with Low-Resolution Condition: Abstract

 \section{Abstract}

 Diffusion models have achieved remarkable success in image generation but their practical application is often hindered by the slow sampling speed.
 Prior efforts of improving efficiency primarily focus on compressing models or reducing the total number of denoising steps, largely neglecting the possibility to leverage multiple input resolutions in the generation process.
 In this work, we propose LowDiff, a novel and efficient diffusion framework based on a cascaded approach by generating increasingly higher resolution outputs.
 Besides, LowDiff employs a unified model to progressively refine images from low resolution to the desired resolution.
 With the proposed architecture design and generation techniques, we achieve comparable or even superior performance with much fewer high-resolution sampling steps.
 LowDiff is applicable to diffusion models in both pixel space and latent space.
 Extensive experiments on both conditional and unconditional generation tasks across CIFAR-10, FFHQ and ImageNet demonstrate the effectiveness and generality of our method.
-Results show over 50\% throughput improvement across all datasets and settings while maintaining comparable or better quality.
-On unconditional CIFAR-10, LowDiff achieves an FID of 2.11 and IS of 9.87, while on conditional CIFAR-10, an FID of 1.94 and IS of 10.03.
-On FFHQ 64×64, LowDiff achieves an FID of 2.43, and on ImageNet 256×256, LowDiff built on LightningDiT-B/1 produces high-quality samples with a FID of 4.00 and an IS of 195.06, together with substantial efficiency gains.
+Results show over 50\% to 80\% throughput improvement across all datasets and settings while maintaining comparable or better quality.
+On unconditional CIFAR-10, LowDiff achieves FID = 2.11 and IS = 9.87, while on conditional CIFAR-10, FID = 1.94 and IS = 10.03.
+On FFHQ 64×64, LowDiff achieves FID = 2.43, and on ImageNet 256×256, LowDiff built on LightningDiT-B/1 and LightningDiT-XL/1 produces high-quality samples with FID = 4.00 and FID = 1.59, together with substantial efficiency gains.
+Models and codes are available at \url{https://github.com/jiuyixu25/LowDiff}.